dhh1128/codecraft.co/paying-off-technical-debt.md

 	<li>Your marketing organization will have to nuance how they message your feature.</li>
 	<li>Your sales force will need to be careful to qualify leads in a way that prevents frustrated customers and wasted POCs.</li>
 	<li>Your product management team will have to understand that any release that builds on your kludge will be more expensive in the next release.</li>
 	<li>Executives live with a watered-down strategic advantage.
-Normally, a unique feature also implies a unique capability in a dev team--but to the extent that you short-circuit correct development, you also short-circuit your own learning, and live with a deficient mental model of your problem domain.
+Normally, a unique feature also implies a unique capability in a dev team &mdash; but to the extent that you short-circuit correct development, you also short-circuit your own learning, and live with a deficient mental model of your problem domain.
 Executives marshal forces for battle not only having caveats to their super duper blaster, but also having a staff of scientists that <em>don't have experience building</em> super duper blasters.</li>
 	<li>Your customers' enthusiasm gets diluted.</li>
 	<li>Your dev and QA staff lose expertise and pride of ownership, and they have to spend energy on sub-optimal work that they'll later replace.
 (Notice that I put this last.
 This is the one most tech folks understand, but I think it's often overshadowed by other, less obvious problems.)</li>
 </ul>